 Description

-DESCRIPTION: the cross is roughly hewn with a decorative wheel-head on a tall shaft set in a modern base.
-The cross is approximately 1.6m high, with a round head 0.5m in diameter and a shaft on average 0.33m across.
-Both faces of the head have an equal-limbed cross in relief surrounded by a wide beading.
-The cross shows signs of damage, with a V-shaped piece at the top missing.
-There are two in-filled holes on the shaft, relating to its former use as a gatepost.
+The Wayside Cross, located approximately 27 meters south of Great Fursenewth, is a medieval Christian wayside cross made of granite.
+It features a long shaft with a roughly square cross section.
+The cross is roughly hewn and has a decorative wheel-head on a tall shaft, which is set in a modern base.
+The cross stands about 1.6 meters high, with a round head that measures 0.5 meters in diameter and a shaft that averages 0.33 meters across.
+Both faces of the head display an equal-limbed cross in relief, surrounded by a wide beading.
+The cross has some damage, including a missing V-shaped piece at the top, and there are two in-filled holes on the shaft, which relate to its former use as a gatepost.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.